 Skip take out and make your own Sweet and Sour Pork at home.
 The crispy fried pork coated with some sticky sweet and tangy sauce is so delicious and easy to prepare.
 Served on white rice and with steamed vegetables, this will be a new favorite in your house!

-If you like Asian-inspired recipes like this Moo Shu Chicken, this 30 Minute Beef Coconut Curry Soup, this Easy Asian Cucumber Salad, or even this Crock-Pot Saucy Asian Ribs, then you will also love this recipe!
+If you like Asian-inspired recipes like this Moo Shu Chicken, this 30 Minute Beef Coconut Curry Soup, this Egg Roll in a Bowl, or even this Crock-Pot Saucy Asian Ribs, then you will also love this recipe!

 Hi there, it’s Melanie from Bon Appét’Eat.
 It’s been a lot of fun to be part of the Noshing with the Nolands team.
 I love to recreate a take-out dish and adapt it in my Instant Pot like my Sweet and Sour Chicken or give a twist to an Asian inspired side dish like this quinoa fried rice recipe.